bediger4000/commonwords/README.md

 and "correct" vs "incorrect" programs hinge on those minor details.

 I'm going to both agree and disagree with the blogger, Franklin Chen.
-I'm skeptical of literate programming, too, but I don't think that "general purpose" programming languages are a universal replacement for shell scripts.
+I'm skeptical of literate programming for the same reasons he is.
+But I don't think that "general purpose" programming languages are a universal replacement for shell scripts.
-It's far harder to get a C, Go or Haskell program correct for some weird variant on word frequency, than it is to get a shell script.
+It's far harder to get a C, Go or Haskell program correct for some weird variant on word frequency, than it is to get a shell script correct.
-Knowing how to do the kind of text processing that McIlroy's script illustrates is a valuable skill when dealing with more than a page or two of information, but our modern sensibilities are distorted by Microsoft's vision of what constitutes a good amount of information to process, which is bout a page in Word and Excel.
+Knowing how to do the kind of text processing that McIlroy's script illustrates is a valuable skill when dealing with more than a page or two of information.
+Modern sensibilities are distorted by Microsoft's vision of what constitutes a good amount of information to process.
+Word and Excel have lowered this "good amount" to about a page.
+Simple, one-off text processing shell scripts have a lot of value.